PixelSergey/PersonalProject/README.md

 (although it should be installed by default) using the command line using `sudo apt install default-jdk`, Netbeans using `sudo apt install netbeans` and JavaFX using `sudo apt install openjfx`.
-You may also install the JavaFX source files for poking around using `sudo apt install openjfx-source`
+You may also install the JavaFX source files for poking around using `sudo apt install openjfx-source`.

 To run the game, download the latest fat (standalone) jar from the [releases page][releases] if it exists.
 Run it either by double-clicking